heptarch/heptarch.github.io/drafts/parrondo.md

 This is similar to "Bennett's demon", which uses reversible computations to perform entropy-lowering process, but needs a huge physical memory to remember everything it did.
+Roughly speaking, the Second Law is preserved if we must *create* a physical bit for every bit of entropy we decrease.